-For completion by the individual (named in Part one): Have you ever been known to any as being a risk or potential risk to cl • YES / NO (if Yes, please provide further information below): Have you been the subject of any c sanction by any organisation due to towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick bo x below) purposes and I understand that ovided here may be processed in out an offer of employment may be losed by me and subsequently cor withdrawn or dismissal may certificate and consent to the constitution with the agencies providing it. ation provided on the disclosure tion within 24 hours if I am subseq tion to concerns about my behavio I understand that the information contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
-Signature: Print name: Date: Club Welfare Officer: I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to England Golf Governance Department for a risk assessment and advice.
+For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
+YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or YES / NO sanction by any organisation due to concerns about your behaviour towards children? (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in purposes and I understand that an offer of employment may be result if information is not disclosed by me and subsequently co me to the organisation's

+attention.

+sation's procedures if required I agree to provide a valid DBS organisation clarifying any information provided on the disclosure

+, , tion within 24 hours if I am subsequently investigated by any tion to concerns about my behaviour towards children or young

+information supplied by third p ation contained on this form, the results of the DBS check and parties may be supplied by the organisation to other persons or ces where this is considered necessary to safeguard other

+Sig nature:

+Prir nt name:

+Dat e:

+I hav Club Welfare Officer: Karl Hepple I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to England Golf Governance Department for a risk assessment and advice.

+Sig ned: date: